 - The Great Orme Ancient Mines are 4,000 year old, Bronze Age copper mines, discovered in 1987 when the headland known as the Great Orme was being landscaped.
 Over time, archaeologists and other experts have excavated more tunnels and surface features, revealing what is believed to be the largest prehistoric mine ever discovered in the world.
 You can take a self-guided tour and spend as much time as you like wondering over the way the ancient miners released the precious ore using tools made of stone or bone.
 The Great Orme forms one of the arms of Llandudno and the immense headland overlooks the town.

 - Bryn Celli Ddu, a cromlech or chambered tomb, is one of the best examples of this kind of Neolithic structure in Wales.
-And it's only about 25 miles from Llandudno on the island of Anglesey (reached by a bridge over the Menai Straits.
+And it's only about 25 miles from Llandudno on the island of Anglesey (reached by a bridge over the Menai Straits).

 Like Scara Brae on Orkney, discovered when a storm washed away the beach that had covered it for millennia, Jarlshof on Shetland was also revealed by a chance act of nature.
-At the end of the 19 centuries, storms damaged low cliffs at the southern end of Shetland and disclosed a buried settlement.
+At the end of the 19th century, storms damaged low cliffs at the southern end of Shetland and disclosed a buried settlement.
 Here the story diverges from the 5,000 year old tale of the dwellings on Orkney.
 Jarlshof was continuously occupied for more than 4,000 years.
 Archaeologists have revealed:

 - remnants of a Neolithic village, first settled 5,000 to 6,000 years ago.